jillesvangurp/jsonj/README.md

 ---------------------------

 The latest release or snapshot typically.
 Releases are tagged in git and I deploy artifacts to my own git repository.
 Beyond the version number, there is not much difference between a release and a snapshot.
-I don’t bother with the ceremony for each commit.
-The older versions have bugs that I know about and already fixed.
-Why take the risk?
-The head of the repository should be fine.
+I tend to release often.
+Basically every time I add a feature or fix something, it is usually because I need it right away.
+When I release, the tests pass.

 If you prefer non snapshot releases, go for the latest tag.
 Don’t be afraid to ask me to create a new release if there are recent commits that you would like to see released.

-I released a few older versions on maven central, all pre 1.0.
-I recommend you don't use those.
+*Important* I released a few older versions on maven central, all pre 1.0.
+I recommend you *don't use those*.
 If you need jsonj on maven central, I can push a more recent release out.
 Given that it is a bit of a hassle, I generally don't do so by default.
 Alternatively, you can utilize my private maven repository as explained [here](http://www.jillesvangurp.com/2013/02/27/maven-and-my-github-projects/)

 I found a bug, what should I do
 -------------------------------